-It’s time to tackle a question we get asked a lot: if I work with freelancers, do I need employers’ liability insurance?
+Everyone needs a little extra help from time to time.
+Which brings us to a question we get asked a lot: do I need employers' liability for freelancers?

 What is employers' liability insurance?

-If a member of staff is ill or injured and it’s happened because they work for you, employers’ liability insurance compensates them for any pain and suffering.
-It covers the legal costs of dealing with a claim against you, too.
+If a member of staff is injured or ill, and they say it's because of the work they do for you, they can make a claim against you.
+What employers' liability insurance does is compensate them for their pain and suffering, and cover all the legal costs of dealing with a claim.

-If you have employees, employers’ liability insurance is a legal requirement.
-The Health and Safety Executive can dish out a £2,500 fine for each day you’re without cover.
-That’s on top of the £1,000 fine for not displaying a valid certificate.
+And there's more.
+Because if you have employees, employers' liability insurance isn't just nice to have but a legal requirement.
+The Health and Safety Executive can dish out a £2,500 fine for each day you're without cover.
+That's on top of the £1,000 fine for not displaying a valid certificate.
 Ouch.

 According to the HSE's definition, an 'employee' is someone whose National Insurance and income tax is arranged by their employer.

-Using this definition, a freelancer isn’t technically your ’employee’.
-If your business works with freelancers, but you have no other employees, employers’ liability insurance isn’t a legal requirement, and the HSE can’t fine you for not having it.
+Using this definition, a freelancer isn't technically your 'employee'.
+So, if your business works with freelancers, but you have no other employees, employers' liability insurance isn't a legal requirement, and the HSE can't fine you for not having it.